Successful trading is about the process you follow in your trading.

 If you will treat trading as a business the rewards will stun you.
 Any business gains success because of its process, hard work, & skills of its team members.

-Trading is similar, you need process, focus, hard work, & skills to run your trading business.
+Trading is similar.
+You need process, focus, hard work, & skills to run your trading business.

 Successful Trading Demands Realistic Goals & Targets